oisee/zllm/README.md

 - **Error Recovery**: Robust error handling with retry mechanisms

 ### 🔐 Security Features
-- **Encoded Storage**: All virtual filesystem files are automatically encoded using symmetric encryption
+- **Encoded Storage**: Encryption is ENABLED by default - all virtual filesystem files are automatically encoded using symmetric encryption
 - **Configurable Seeds**: Set custom encryption seeds via `ZLLM_CODEC` parameter
 - **API Key Protection**: Credentials are never stored in plain text
 - **User Isolation**: Each user's data is encoded with their specific seed